Lazy-Solutions/AdvancedSceneManager/docs/Legacy mode.md

 Legacy mode is basically just 1.9, but embedded into 2.x.
 It is then toggled on if on an unsupported version of unity *(ASM 2.x supports only 2021 and above)*.

-> Actual ASM 1.9 is also referred to as legacy.
+> Note: Actual ASM 1.9 is also referred to as legacy.

 ### How to enable / disable